turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 To read more about variable rate shading, refer to the [DirectX specifications.](https://microsoft.github.io/DirectX-Specs/d3d/VariableRateShading)

+##### Video Decoding
+Video decoding can be used to decode compressed video bitstream in real time on the GPU.
+Currently only the H264 format is supported.
+To decode a video, the following steps need to be taken:
+- Provide H264 slice data in a `GPUBuffer`.
+The slice data offset needs to be aligned within the buffer with `GraphcisDevice::GetVideoDecodeBitstreamAlignment()`.
+The bitstream buffer needs to be an `UPLOAD` buffer currently.
+- Create `VideoDecoder` object, while providing appropriate paraemters parsed from H264 such as resolution, picture parameters, sequence parameters.
+The decode format must be `Format::NV12` which is a multi planar YUV420 format.
+- Create a "Decode Picture Buffer" (DPB), which is a texture array storing reference and decoded images in the native video format (currently only `Format::NV12` is supported).
+Indicate in the `misc_flags` that it will be used as `ResourceMiscFlags::VIDEO_DECODE`.
+- Run the `GraphicsDevice::VideoDecode` operation providing correct arguments to decode a single video frame.
+You are responsible to provide correct H264 arguments and DPB picture indices.
+- You will need to manually read from the DPB texture (eg. in a shader) and resolve the YUV format to RGB if you want.

+All this is demonstrated in the [wi::video](../../WickedEngine/wiVideo.cpp) implementation.

 #### GraphicsDevice_DX11
 The DirectX11 interface has been removed after version 0.56